-EUROPEAN CASES IN ARCHITECTURE AND URBANISM
+EUROPEAN CASES IN ARCHITECTURE AND DESIGN

 Heritage and memory play a major role in the processing of impactful events from the past and the formation of their own cultural identity.
 Likewise in Europe.
 The European Union is built on values such as freedom, democracy and respect for human rights.
 In order to fully appreciate the meaning of this, it is necessary to keep the memories of the past alive, so as to build on the past towards a just future.